GangaBindu/GangaBinduJakkula_NewTestProject/README.md

     And Submit work out how much i could borrow
     And Wait for the page to be loaded
     Then Validate borrowing amount estimate of "$492,000"

 ## Test run

 To run the tests, use the following command:

 mvn clean test

+## Output Reports

+This project generates Cucumber HTML/json reports after each test run.
+The reports can be found in the `target/cucumber-reports.html and target/Json_Output/cucumber-reports.json`directory.

 ## Troubleshooting

 If you encounter any issues, try the following troubleshooting steps: